 A maximum of five keywords should be given so that information retrieval systems can better locate an article.
-Avoid including words already in the title.
+Authors are encouraged to include significant terms that are not in the title.

 Introduction

 The Introduction should describe the context and background of the work to ensure that it is accessible, relevant, and of interest to all the journal's readers.
 It should also ensure that the significance of your work can be fully understood.
 Readers, both inside and outside the specific field, ought to be able to understand the purpose and significance of the study.
 The problem(s) being addressed must be clearly defined, and a brief review of the key literature can be included.
 It should conclude with a brief statement of the overall aim(s) of the work.